 Sashimi by Vicky Cristina, Tel Aviv.
 Photo from Vicky Cristina Facebook page

 10. Rustico, Tel AvivWe think it’s fair to say that whilst Rustico is not super expensive, or gourmet, it’s still one of the best Italian restaurants in Tel Aviv.
 In their own words, they serve classic fare - salads with olive oil and balsamic vinegar, pizzas and pasta, lasagnas, risottos and seafood, all with typical Italian warmth and informality.

-The dishes are flavourful, well-presented and generous in their portions and there’s a huge terrace outside, which is perfect for warm days.
-Inside, the atmosphere is cosy but the wait staff are still alert, attentive and professional.
+The dishes are flavourful, well-presented, and generous in their portions and there’s a huge terrace outside, which is perfect for warm days.
+Inside, the atmosphere is cozy but the wait staff are still alert, attentive and professional.
 Dishes that never disappoint are the gnocchi with mascarpone and chestnuts, chicken liver with black pepper, sherry butter shrimp linguine, mushroom risotto and sea bream fillet.

 The pizzas are fantastic and vegan cheese is available for three of the options.
 Their classic - ‘the Rustico’ - with tomatoes, mozzarella, arugula and parmesan is, frankly, out of this world.
 Rustico has a good wine list, the bartenders can whip up excellent cocktails and there are a few nice little touches - like serving patrons a shot of limoncello, whilst they’re deciding on dessert or ordering espresso.